flex-development/dist-tag-action/CONTRIBUTING.md

        - create and publish github release
        - add the `status:released` label to all linked issues
        - make sure all issues with the `status:released` label are closed
-       - delete the release branch
+       - enable auto-merge for the release branch

 [1]: https://brew.sh
 [2]: